 While we all can probably agree that fruit cake is not a pleasant or well received holiday treat, there are many holiday treats we can not do without during Thanksgiving, Christmas and the New Year’s holiday season; from ginger bread cookies and cakes to cranberry sauces and mashed potatoes.

-For dieters, this is a frustrating time of year; often a time when dieting and weight control takes a back seat next to the fruit cake.
+For dieters, this is a frustrating time of year; often a time when dieting plans and weight control takes a back seat next to the fruit cake.
 When considering a diet weight control program, there are a variety of options available to the consumer.